-When World of Warcraft: Battle for Azeroth™ is live, we will no longer support the World of Warcraft game client for 32-bit operating systems.
+When the World of Warcraft: Battle for Azeroth™ pre-patch is live, we will no longer support the World of Warcraft game client for 32-bit operating systems.
 The vast majority of World of Warcraft players are already running the 64-bit version of the game, and this change will allow us to focus on making the 64-bit version as stable and efficient as possible.

 If you are using a 32-bit operating system, you will need to upgrade to 64-bit.
 In most cases (as with Windows 7 through 10), you have the option to upgrade for free, but you may need to reinstall some applications.
 Check with your OS maker to find out how to upgrade to a 64-bit operating system and what applications will be affected.